-- contact parents and ask them to collect the child. - administer first aid if required in line with service procedures.
-This may include calling an ambulance. - if the child is distressed, bathe their face in lukewarm water and administer paracetamol if parents have given written permission - offer water to the child and ensure they are not overdressed and their clothing is comfortable - monitor the child's behaviour, alertness and any other symptoms that could indicate serious infection including rash, stiffness, vomiting, coughing or convulsions. - Exclude until the child has not have any fever for at least 24 hours and feels well.
+- contact parents and ask them to collect the child unless we have written advice from a medical practitioner that the fever is not caused by an infectious disease (eg teething).
+Babies less than 3 months old with fevers must always be collected by parents /authorised nominees who will be advised to take the baby to a doctor.
+Parents will also be advised fever can be a symptom of a serious illness and they should also consider taking older children to the doctor - administer first aid if required in line with service procedures.
+This may include calling an ambulance.
+Educators and staff will be especially vigilant caring for babies less than 3 months old with fevers - if the child is distressed, bathe their face in lukewarm water, and administer paracetamol if parents have given written permission and administration is consistent with the Administration of Medication Policy - offer water to the child and ensure they are not overdressed and their clothing is comfortable - monitor the child's behaviour, alertness and any other symptoms that could indicate serious infection including rash, stiffness, vomiting, coughing or convulsions - remind parents that ill children must stay home.
+If child returns the following day with illness or fever the parents will be called to collect child again.